meiremans/forkico/README.md

 }
 ````
 DATES: are the start and end date, relative to now.
+RATE: how much tokens for 1 eth.
+GOAL: the softcap, only when this is reached all waves unlock(except for PRE-ICO which is not refundable)
 Wavedata: for each wave the data, the first wave is always "PRE-ICO", from then on WAVEi (where i is the number of the wave)
 cap = the wave cap
 Bonus = the bonus in percent